nachivpn/nbe-course/README.md

 Course on [Normalization by Evaluation (NbE)](https://en.wikipedia.org/wiki/Normalisation_by_evaluation) at the Chalmers CSE department.
 In principle for PhD students, but also open for Master students.
 The course will take place during 2019 LP1/2 starting 28th October until end of LP2.

+# Overview

+NbE is a normalization technique which is used to normalize terms in a language by interpreting it in an appropriate semantic model.
+For those of us who generally understand normalization as a syntactic transformation, typically realized using a rewriting system, this is a bit magical.
+The main goal of the course is to demystify NbE: Why and how does it work?
+We will study some general principles of NbE on the way and then dive into specific topics of interest.

 ## Course plan

 This will be primarily a reading course.
 Every participant is expected to study at least two papers from the [list of papers](papers.md), and give a presentation on them in the end.
 The participant is also expected to write a short survey article summarizing the chosen papers.